Skip to main content

 Competitive bidding; contract protest procedures revised; requirements for submitting disclosure statements revised

-This bill would provide that volunteer fire departments and rescue squads are also governed by local competitive bid laws.
+• Volunteer fire departments and rescue squads would now be governed by local competitive bid laws when purchasing supplies or services.

 Subjects